 - Cover and let rise in a draft-free location for 30 minutes

 - Press the eggs down again and then pop it into the oven for 30 minutes or until bread is golden

 - When you remove it from the oven, let it cool on a wire rack.

 - Using a whisk, simply beat the sugar, lemon juice, and vanilla together as you slowly add water to get the thickness you need to cover your bread.

 Share Your Easter Bread Experience!

 Does your family have any traditional Easter recipes?
-Let us know in the comments.
+We also love baking the traditional easy-to-make hot cross buns and inventing new desserts that use leftover candy!
+Let us know about your favorites in the comments.
 Share this recipe through a FamilyApp group and start a new Easter Bread tradition!